 Verify Router Configuration – Interface Issues

 The configuration of Sub-interface with wrong VLAN ID is one of the most common issues in the router-on-a-stick configuration.
 We can check interface issues using show commands.
-The <show interfaces> and only the <show running-config> commands are useful in troubleshooting this problem.
+The <show interfaces> and only the <show running-config> commands are useful in troubleshooting inter-VLAN routing problem.
 The figure below illustrates the <show interfaces> command output.
 The command produces a lot of output for all interfaces however, you need to search for your required interface and required line as shown in the figure.
 We can just enter the command using the interface ID like <show interfaces fastEthernet 0/0.100>.
 Figure 2 illustrates the output of a command using interface ID.

 We also use the <show running-config> command to check and verify the interface issues.
 The figure below illustrates the output of <show running-config> command.
 We can easily find the required information under the interface FastEthernet 0/0.100.

 So, if we found the incorrect VLAN assignment into sub interface then we can correct this problem, to re-configure the subinterface into the correct VLAN using the <encapsulation dot1q VLAN ID> in subinterface configuration mode.
 We can address the problem by proper verification very quickly and allowing inter-VLAN routing to function properly.

 Each VLANs required unique subnets on the network.
 Each VLAN must be connected to the router for inter-VLAN routing.
 The VLANs can connect to the router by using physical interfaces or subinterfaces.
 So, each interface or subinterface must be configured with a unique IP address of that subnet assigned to the VLAN.
 This makes possible that the devices on the VLAN to communicate with the router interface.
 The interface enables the routing of traffic to other VLANs connected to the router.
 The common issues of IP addressing errors are the following: